kevkar/ElectionGuesserSPA/README.md

 </ul>

 <h2>Build Info</h2>
 This single-page web app was made with a Java Spring Boot, MySQL, and Hibernate backend.
 Frontend in Thymeleaf and HTML/CSS/JavaScript.
 I cleaned the data with Python and Excel.
-Tested with JUnit, graphed in CanvasJS, hosted on heroku.
+Dependency management with Maven, tested with JUnit, graphed in CanvasJS, and hosted on heroku.